more-cars/rest-api/README.md

         * needs to be confirmed via password
             * abort if you want to do it manually or you when you use a different hosts file
     * the app should now be available at https://api.dev.more-cars.internal
-        * accept the browser's security risk warning (all local environments use a dummy SSL certificate)
+        * accept the browser's security risk warning (the gateways in the local cluster use dummy certificates)
     * the API specificaiton should now be available at https://swagger.dev.more-cars.internal
     * the database should now be available at https://db.dev.more-cars.internal
 * Run `npm run app:undeploy` to completely remove the app from the Minikube cluster